To power my first e-bike, I bought a TLH 36V 15.6 Ah

 transistor.
 Presumably, the cost of a small switch and a MOSFET is less

 than that of a high-current switch.
-A somewhat worrying
+The use of a transistor also

 feature however, is that plugging-in the charger also switches-on the